Dr. Chud: Film and television

+Between 1999 and 2000, he appeared as a wrestler for World Championship Wrestling (WCW), including episodes of WCW Monday Nitro, as part of a cross-promotion between the Misfits and the wrestling company.

-In 2010, Chud appeared on the television series LA Ink, starring Kat Von D. He received a tattoo of his famous stitches that he usually draws on his chest and back, circling his neck, by tattoo artist Amy Nicoletto.
-In 2012, Gorgeous Frankenstein dissolved and Chud joined Doyle's new eponymous band.
-Doyle released their debut album, Abominator, in 2013.
-Chud departed from Doyle the following year.
-In 2024, Chud released the EP I Hate Horror Punk with The Karens.
+In 2010, Chud appeared on the reality television series LA Ink, starring Kat Von D. During his appearance, he received a tattoo of the famous stitches that he usually draws on his chest and back, circling his neck, done by tattoo artist Amy Nicoletto.